sdc-china/IDA-doc/_posts/2018-03-01-test-project-management.md

      [Other Selenium Grids][2]    |Support chrome, firefox selenium node Tip                   |Use the latest snapshot
      Advance               |Show the engine configuration
-     Engine Properties     |Support the engine configuration only for json format.
-Retry times: the retry times of the failed command.
-Retry interval: the interval time between the retry. if not be set, then they will be the engineConfig.defaultRetryTimes and engineConfig.defaultRetryInterval in application configuration.
+     Retry Times           |The retry times of the failed command Retry Interval        |The interval time between the retries(seconds) Load Test             |Enable load test
-     Migrate an old project|Support test case project migration from eclipse version
+	 Post Script           |Enable post script for each test step Migrate an old project|Support test case project migration from eclipse version

      **Notes:**